 5. Take care of yourself

 Being a parent is an all in, all encompassing, and all exhausting adventure.
-It is a beautiful and glorious adventure but it’s also hard work.
+It is a beautiful and glorious adventure but it is also hard work.
 Parents of special needs children are absolute super heroes but often reach a level of self-depletion even more quickly than other parents.

 I know we’ve all heard a lot about self care lately.
-It’s become sort of a buzz word, But there’s good reason that so many professionals have been focusing on it’s importance.
+It’s become sort of a buzz word.
+But there’s good reason why so many professionals have been focusing on it’s importance.
 In order to be complete human beings who are able to show up for others, we have to take care of ourselves too.

 We can’t be our best parenting selves if we are always running on empty.
 Whether it’s leaving that load of laundry so you can watch T.V. or going for a quiet walk by yourself, find something that can recharge you in your own home.